Exocortex/dotnet-clara/README.md

 ## Installation

-The package will be available in Nuget soon,
+The package will be available in Nuget soon.

 ## Quick start